The Terrible Two: Plot

-One year after the deaths of their daughters Addie and Jade, Albert Poe is ready to move on from the loss while his wife Rose is still stuck in her grief, baking a birthday cake for the girls and speaking of them in present tense.
+One year after the deaths of their daughters Addie and Jade, Albert Poe tries to move on while his wife Rose is still stuck in her grief, baking a birthday cake for the girls and speaking of them in present tense.

 Talking to her therapist Dr. Connor, Rose describes seeing evidence that her daughters are alive and mentions finding a manuscript about demons in the attic.
-He urges her and Albert to sell the house, as he senses something bad lurking there.
+Dr. Connor urges the couple to sell the house, sensing something bad lurking there.
 Researching the house and its prior owner Jack Wilson, Rose discovers newspaper archives about suspicious activity in the house.

-Albert lists the house for sale but dismisses the manuscript as religious propaganda until he discovers a tape recording showing that their daughters were coaxed onto the roof by an unseen entity, only to fall to their deaths.
-Albert and Rose are later chastised by a strange woman named Nebula, who appears in their home and states that if they had properly researched the house their daughters would still be alive.
+Albert lists the house for sale but dismisses the manuscript as religious propaganda.
+However, he discovers a tape recording showing that their daughters were coaxed onto the roof by an unseen entity, only to fall to their deaths.
+S strange woman named Nebula, appears in their home and chastised Albert and Rose for not properly researching the house.
 She cuts Albert's face with a knife before leaving, stating that nothing can save them.
-Later that night Albert wakes to find Rose in a trance-like state, brushing a doll's hair while saying that Albert never loved them nor made them a priority.
-A scene then shows that a local realtor named Fred is plotting with Nebula to force Albert and Rose out of the house, but that they must now allow events to play out on their own.
+Later that night, Albert wakes to find Rose in a trance-like state, brushing a doll's hair while saying that Albert never loved them nor made them a priority.
+A scene then shows that a local realtor named Fred is plotting with Nebula to force the couple out of the house, but that they must now allow events to play out on their own.

-The next day Dr. Connor arrives at the house and informs Albert that Jack Wilson was a pseudonym for a man named Donovan Peebles.
-Twenty-five years prior to the deaths of Addie and Jade, Donovan murdered two Girl Scouts in the house in order to rid his body of demons.
-The two men then discover that Rose is in the girls' room and has been possessed.
-Albert manages to subdue Rose and seemingly free her from possession but is unsuccessful in convincing her to leave.
+The next day, Dr. Connor arrives at the house and informs Albert that Jack Wilson was a pseudonym for a man named Donovan Peebles.
+Twenty-six years ago, Donovan murdered two Girl Scouts in the house in order to rid his body of demons.
+The two then discover that Rose is in the girls' room and has been possessed.
+Albert subdues Rose and seemingly frees her from possession but is unable to convince her to leave.
 He discovers a drawing of their deaths by the girls' hands and decides that they must leave.
-While going to get his gun, Albert discovers the dead body of Dr. Connor.
+While going to get his gun, Albert discovers Dr. Connor's corpse.
 While trying to flee the house Albert is confronted by his daughters, who demand that he tell the truth.
 It is revealed that Albert killed them by breaking their necks.
 Rose, now possessed, stabs Albert to death.

-The film ends with Fred showing the home to another family with two daughters, saying the house became too much for the previous owners.
+Sometime later, Fred shows the house to another family with two daughters, saying it became too much for the previous owners.